LIVE PHYSICS // checking…

 Failures in slow motion

 Trust comes from watching things go wrong.
-The UI ships with a rogues' gallery of known-bad scenarios; here's a top-heavy unwrapped pallet hitting an aggressive start ramp.
-Every frame is from a real solver run, not a render — same physics, same engine, same trace the API returns.
+Here's a top-heavy unwrapped pallet hitting an aggressive start ramp.
+Every frame is from a real solver run, not a render — same physics, same engine, same trace the API returns to the game above.

 Six stages, end to end